How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing the data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the correct data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin will display a range of customization options …
+Depending on the chart or graph type you have chosen, the plugin displays a number of customization options and settings …

-Visualizer gives you complete control over your information, and updates your display in real time …
+The WordPress Visualizer plugin gives you total control over your chart or graph, and updates your display in real time …

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.